Former Virginia Lt. Gov. Justin Fairfax kills his wife and then himself, police say

 “Half of America probably goes through divorce proceedings at some point in time and very, very rarely, thankfully, does it ever end up like this,” Davis said.
 “So, very sad for this community … a lot of people who know the Fairfax family — everybody’s shocked.
 We’re shocked.”

+Sexual assault allegations against Fairfax in 2019 came during a tumultuous time for Virginia politics, shortly after Northam was accused of appearing in blackface in a decades-old photo.
+As the Northam scandal played out, two women accused Fairfax of sexual assault — the first becoming public on a conservative website that covers Virginia politics and the second in a Washington Post story.

+Fairfax repeatedly denied the allegations and called for investigations into the accusations, saying he was “confident” it would clear his name.

-Fairfax was twice sued in recent years, both in “warrant in debt” cases tied to thousands of dollars in unpaid debts, Virginia court records show.
+In recent years, the former lieutenant governor was twice sued in “warrant in debt” cases tied to thousands of dollars in unpaid debts, Virginia court records show.

 Capital One bank filed a warrant in debt, a type of civil lawsuit in Virginia, against Fairfax in October 2024 for a principal amount of $5,922.58, according to Fairfax County General District Court records.
 In May 2025, Discover Bank filed a warrant in debt against Fairfax for $23,871.31, according to court records.